quil-lang/qvm/README.md

 There is what might be considered beta support for Semaphore CI.
 Every build will get built and tested.
 A failure can indicate failure to build or failure of the test suite.
-However, per Issue #5, the output of *test failures* isn't so instructive.
-However, if a test failure is encountered, one should try to reproduce with the steps below.
+You should check below.

+### If you just want to run tests

+Just call `make test` at the command line.

+### If you want to run tests *and* debug them

 Within Lisp, do this once to install all of the requisite packages: